-Congress has failed to pass significant immigration legislation during past two decades.
+Until January 2025 (See below), Congress had failed to pass any significant immigration legislation during past two decades.

 Some of the bills passed by Congress have benefited or penalized many immigrants while private bills have been introduced to benefit one immigrant or one family of immigrants.